mjg59/tpmtotp/README.md

 splash service and will display your token in the top left of the screen, updating every 30 seconds.

+## UEFI non-volatile storage

+If you use /sys/firmware/efi/efivars/ as a prefix to the filename, tpmtotp will handle inserting and removing appropriate attributes and so permit the storage of the encrypted secret as a UEFI variable.

+## Using multiple filenames

+If you pass multiple filenames to the unseal commands, they will attempt to open each in turn and use the first that can be successfully opened.
+This allows you to attempt to open a UEFI variable and then fall back to an on-disk location.

 ## requirements

 sealtotp requires libqrencode. unsealtotp requires liboath.